Katia Costa Demetriou

 Each session is 50 minutes.

-In Eastbourne I practice from a room in the centre of town, opposite the train station, close to bus stops and car parks.
+I practice from a room in the centre of Eastbourne, opposite the train station, close to bus stops and car parks.

 Please note: there is no disabled access.